arqex/worker-function/README.md

 });
 ```

-You can pass as many arguments as needed to the function that is going to be executed within the web worker.
-You must know that the worker function will be called in its own thread, isolated from the main browser thread so you can't use any of the variables defined outside of the function.
+Now it's possible to call `workerFn` in the usual way, but it will be executed in its own thread, within a web worker.
+The execution will be isolated from the main browser thread so you can't use any of the variables defined outside of the function.

-A `done` function is always passed as the last argument to the function, and it's mandatory to call it to get the result from the main thread, using `then`:
+It's possible to pass any number of arguments needed to a worker function.
+In addition, `done` function is always passed as the last argument, and it's mandatory to call it to send the result from the main thread, resolving the promise:

 ```js
 workerFn(arg1, arg2, ..., argN)